-Once the final version of your website has been tested by Shaw Trust Accessibility Services’ user testers, and they confirm it meets at least Level AA in the Web Content Accessibility Guidelines 2.1, you will be awarded an official accreditation from Shaw Trust.
-This means you can proudly display a badge on your website, and will be listed on Shaw Trust’s official accredited accessible organisation list.
+You will be awarded a Shaw Trust accreditation once the final version of your website has been tested and approved as accessible by Shaw Trust Accessibility Services’.
+This means you can proudly display a badge on your website.
+You will also be listed on Shaw Trust’s official accredited accessible organisation list.

 Maintaining your accessibility accreditation

-This is why we offer a subscription package to allow you to maintain your status.
-Whats more, with a monthly scan of your site, we can report on errors every month making it easy to stay on top of your websites accessibility.
+We offer a subscription package to allow you to maintain your status.
+What’s more, with a monthly scan of your site, we can report on errors every month making it easy to stay on top of your website’s accessibility.

-As part of your accessibility subscription package you will receive a full test at the end of the year, providing an accreditation for a further year, and if you have kept on top of things using your monthly reports, you will have less problems to fix.
-Simple.
+As part of your accessibility subscription package you will receive a full test at the end of the year.
+This will result in an accreditation for a further year, and if you have kept on top of things using your monthly reports, you will have less problems to fix.